Linux-cpp-lisp/CMP/README.md

 # CMP
-CMP is a C++ library and simple application-level protocaul over TCP.
-It is designed to one-shot communication with all computers on a CMP network with all of the benifits (reliability, ordering, etc.) of TCP.
+CMP is a C++ library and simple application-level protocol over TCP.
+It is designed to one-shot communication with all computers on a CMP network with all of the benefits (reliability, ordering, etc.) of TCP.
 CMP is still under development.
-Feel free to peruse the code make aditions, I will try to add comments soon.
+Feel free to peruse the code make additions, I will try to add comments soon.